MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/how-to-apply-a-custom-ribbon-to-a-form-or-report.md

 ## Assign custom ribbons to forms or reports

 1. Follow the process described previously to make the customized ribbon available to the application.
 2. Open the form or report in Design view.

-3. On the Design tab, choose **Property Sheet**.
+3. On the **Design** tab, choose **Property Sheet**.
 4. On the **All** tab of the Property window, choose the **Ribbon Name** list and then select a ribbon.

-5. Save, close, and then reopen the form or report.
+5. Save and close, and then reopen the form or report.
 The ribbon UI you selected is displayed.

 > [!NOTE]
 > The tabs displayed in the ribbon UI are additive.
 That is, unless you specifically hide the tabs or set the *Start from Scratch* attribute to **True**, the tabs displayed in a form's or report's ribbon user interface are in addition to the existing tabs.

 > [!NOTE]
 > For more information about the ribbon UI in other Office applications, see [Overview of the Office Fluent Ribbon](/office/vba/Library-Reference/Concepts/overview-of-the-office-fluent-ribbon).